Star Trek homeSkip to main content

 StarTrek.com

-There’s something about the early 22nd Century of Star Trek: Enterprise that feels like a nice picnic outdoors.
+There’s something about the early 22nd Century of that feels like a nice picnic outdoors.
 Maybe it’s Dr. Phlox’s sweetness.
 Maybe it’s Hoshi’s unflappable kindness.
 Maybe it’s because you can imagine “Faith of the Heart” playing outside in a park.
 Either way, for whatever reason, having a strawberry shortcake feels right for Enterprise.
 It’s wholesome, down-to-Earth, and delicious.
 Best of all, if you think you don’t like it, you’re probably wrong.

 Star Trek: Discovery — Hummingbird Cake